pyxem/pyxem/docs/source/index.rst

    :align: center
    :width: 600

 pyXem is released under the GPL v3 license.

-If analysis using pyxem forms a part of published work please consider recognising the code development by citing the github repository.
+If analysis using pyxem forms a part of published work please consider recognizing the code development by citing the github repository.

 Installation